-Investigate the amazing world of marine science from your home.
+Explore the amazing world of marine science from anywhere in the world.
 To support families and teachers during the current COVID-19 situation, our education staff is creating short videos and learning activities for your virtual visits to the Seymour Center.

 Dive into marine science investigations and engineering design challenges from home with Seymour Center lessons that support the Next Generation Science Standards (NGSS).

-For students and teachers.
-“Flip for Sea Stars” is a 5-part lesson sequence that targets NGSS 4-LS1.
+Fourth and fifth-grade students and teachers will “Flip for Sea Stars” in this 5-part lesson sequence that targets NGSS 4-LS1.
 Download the accompanying Flip for Sea Stars Seymour Science Journal for the lesson sequence activity instructions.